CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The margin of error is high for data from a small 75 investigated cases

-Biphasic Defibrillation Was In Fact A Game Changer for NIHON KOHDEN
+Biphasic Defibrillation Was In Fact A Game Changer Shock for NIHON KOHDEN

 In May 1997 Nihon Kohden released a new defibrillator with a semi-automatic AED mode for export using mono-phasic defibrillation.
 The details of this TEC-2200K series can be found in the 1997 Product Guide.